-The Prophet described some of his companions as "sweet-voiced" when they read the Qur'an.
-And he himself often asked them to read from it to him.
+The Prophet described some of his Companions as "sweet-voiced" when they read the Qur'an.
+And he himself often asked them to read to him from it.
 Once he was passing by Abu Musa al-Ash'ari's house and heard him reading the Qur'an.
-He stopped to listen moved and attracted by his voice.
-During morning prayer when they met, the Prophet told him he had listened to his recitation the previous night.
-The man said,"If I had known that you were listening I could have read even more beautifully for you.
-(2) The man's voice was naturally sweet.
+He stopped to listen.
+The Prophet was attracted by his voice.
+During Morning Prayer when they met, the Prophet told him he had listened to his recitation the previous night.
+The man said, "If I had known that you were listening I could have read even more beautifully for you."
+The man's voice was naturally sweet.

 Once, the Prophet asked Ibn Mas'ud to read the Qur'an for him.
-The latter said to the Prophet "Should I read it to you when it was revealed to you?"The Prophet replied, "I love to hear it from the lips of others."
+The latter said to the Prophet, "Should I read it to you when it was revealed to you?"
+The Prophet replied, "I love to hear it from the lips of others."